PushtiVasoya/SHRI/README.md

 # The Team
-Project mentors:
+## Project mentors:
-Prof.Albert Sunny , Prof. Piyush P.Kurur
+Prof. Albert Sunny , Prof. Piyush P.Kurur

-Team Members:
+##Team Members:
 1.Pushti Amit Vasoya : https://github.com/PushtiVasoya
 		Codes for the functions ton define the working of SHRI on all commands.
 		Code to invoke SHRI by wake up command